treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 That word "pointer" may sound scary (it is both scarier and more complex in C and C++), but it mostly means what it sounds like.
 You can think of variables as living in variable land and values as living in value land and an arrow connects each variable to each value.

-{% img "no-radius full-width" /images/variable-diagram-different-values.svg %}
+{% img "no-radius full-width" /images/variable-diagram-different-values.svg Diagram showing variables on the left and objects on the right, with arrows between each.
+The numbers variable points to a list.
+The numbers2 variable points to a separate list.
+The name variable points to a string. %}

 Note that 2 variables can even point to the same value.

-{% img "no-radius full-width" /images/variable-diagram-same-value.svg %}
+{% img "no-radius full-width" /images/variable-diagram-same-value.svg Diagram showing variables on the left and objects on the right, with arrows between each.
+The numbers and numbers2 variables have arrows coming out of them pointing to the same list.
+The name variable points to a string. %}

 But only one arrow comes out of each variable (and there must be an arrow because each variable always has a value).